-Once again, I 'celebrate' the The MacArthur Fellows Program, aka the Whoppers.
-This post wasn't part of my original 2013 five-part series, but it's relevant to the topic.
+I'm bumping this to the top for Talent Search Week.
 Here I look at some creative communities, for, often as not (more often?), genius thrives among genius.
 And genius can only spread among friends and allies.
-I've collected these posts (though this one is not included) into a working paper, The Genius Chronicles: Going Boldly Where None Have Gone Before?, which you may download at this link:https://www.academia.edu/7974651/The_Genius_Chronicles_Going_Boldly_Where_None_Have_Gone_Before Two more to go (parts 4 and 5) to complete the series.
+This is about to be added to, The Genius Chronicles: Going Boldly Where None Have Gone Before? to give us Version 7, which you may download here:https://www.academia.edu/7974651/The_Genius_Chronicles_Going_Boldly_Where_None_Have_Gone_Before.

 * * * * *